 How machine learning can help the social sciences

-  If you value our Fall meetings or other VvS-OR meetings, you can become a member of VvS-OR, see vvsor.nl/join.
+If you enjoy our meetings or other VvS-OR meetings, consider becoming a member of VvS-OR, see vvsor.nl/join.

 All the best,

 the board of the Social Science Section of the Dutch Statistical Society:

 Joost van Ginkel (Leiden University)

 Machine learning (ML) is by now a familiar buzzword, both within and outside the field of statistics.
 Opinions vary on what exactly is machine learning, and how it distinguishes itself from statistics.
 The author would like to avoid making the distinction altogether, and to start from the more familiar distinction between parametric and non-parametric methods.
 After a short introduction to ML, I will focus on one class of non-parametric methods for prediction: decision trees.
 Single decision trees are well known for their ease of interpretation.
 Techniques such as bagging, boosting and random forests, in which the predictions of a large number of trees are averaged, are well known for providing state-of-the-art predictive accuracy in many applications.
 These techniques will be used to discuss trade-offs between interpretability and predictive accuracy, and to illustrate the potential benefits of flexible non-parametric methods for applications in social sciences.